raynamharris/DissociationTest/bin/DissociationTest.md

-This Markdown document will walk through the analysis of hippocampal tissue prepared with two different methods.
+A brief analysis of hippocampal tissue prepared with two different methods.
 The "homogenized" samples were collected by punch then homogenized in homogenization buffer from the Promega Maxwell kit.
-The "dissociated samples" were also collected similarily but the cells was dissociated after being punch and before being homogenized.
+The "dissociated" samples were also collected similarily but the cells was dissociated after being punch and before being homogenized.

-#### Import the sample information file
+#### Breif synopysis of the samples Information

     ##    RNAseqID      Method Punch Slice  Mouse       Year Genotype collector
     ## 1 100-CA1-1 homogenized   CA1     1 15-100 Spring2016       WT        MK